KukliStyle/BlockerProject/README.md

 STEP 1 : Download node js from this link here https://nodejs.org/en/download

-STEP 2 : When you have node js installed pull all files from github to your repo on the pc
+STEP 2 : Pull all files onto a repo on your pc

 STEP 3 : Open the repo in cmd and type "npm init"